Additional Treatment Support

 Once you have made the decision to prescribe STELARA®, get your patients off to a great start with these resources:

-Step-By-Step Guide to Getting Started with STELARA® for your psoriatic arthritis and plaque psoriasis patients.
+Step-By-Step Guide to Getting Started with STELARA® for your active psoriatic arthritis and moderate to severe plaque psoriasis patients.

-3 Steps to STELARA® for your Crohn’s disease patients.
+3 Steps to STELARA® for your active psoriatic arthritis patients.